Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 # Data Preparation

 Prepared the dataset using Powerquery editor in PowerBI.
-Extracted the columns with 90% empty values and also the null values in each column, resolve data inconsistencies and confirmed that every other column was in perfect condition.
+Extracted the columns with 90% empty values and also the null values in each column, resolved data inconsistencies and confirmed that every other column was in perfect condition.

 # Data Modelling